 A: Yes.
-We have 125 Honda Grom and other low or lowered bikes that you will be matched with.
+We have 125 Honda Grom and other low bikes that you will be matched with.
 Also, you are more than welcome to make an appointment to come to the lot and sit on a few to gauge how you feel.

 A: Yes.
 But because we insist on the use of safety gear at all times while riding, and because speeds in the closed-course environment are low, injuries are rare and relatively minor.
 Course activities are organized and conducted in a way that minimizes risk, and your instructors frequently stress key safety protocols.
 Obey these, and you won't crash.
 That said the risk of injury cannot be completely eliminated from motorcycle training.
 We feel it's far better to have a minor fall in our parking lot at a low speed, than in traffic on the road.
 Making mistakes is part of learning.
 We provide the safest possible place to make them.